 Although it is a neurological condition, dyslexia is not linked to intelligence.
 The effects of dyslexia vary from person to person.
 The only shared trait among people with dyslexia is that they read at levels lower than typical for people of their age.

 Fast facts on dyslexia

-- The content of dyslexia tests vary dependent on the age of the individual
+- The content of dyslexia tests varies dependent on the age of the individual.

 Dyslexia commonly causes difficulties in word recognition, spelling, and decoding.